The $5 Challenge Is a Low-Effort Way to Build Your Savings

 Where to Keep Your Money

 Separating all your $5 bills from the rest of your spending money is key to succeeding in this challenge.
 Many folks who participate in the $5 challenge stash their cash in jars, envelopes or even shoe boxes.
 Think of it as your adult piggy bank!

 You can keep a running count of your balance or just wait until the end of your challenge to be surprised by the total.

-If you don’t feel like keeping all that cash at home though, make weekly deposits into a savings account.
+If you don’t feel like keeping all that extra money at home though, make weekly deposits into a savings account.
 Your savings will be insured, you’ll distance yourself from your stash and you can even earn interest — especially if you have a high-yield savings account.

-Here are our best picks for online banks to store your savings.
+Here are our picks for the best high-yield savings accounts to earn interest on your savings.